-

 Using the User Management application, administrators can change contact data as well as authorizations for the following S-users:

 Authorization management deals with authorizations that are required to support customer installations.
-For this reason, most authorizations contain not only the S-user's right to perform a specific task (for example, report an incident), but also the level at which the user can exercise this right (for example, for a specific installation).
+For this reason, most authorizations contain not only the S-user's right to perform a specific task (for example, create a support case), but also the level at which the user can exercise this right (for example, for a specific installation).

 Administrators can grant the following authorizations: